svey-xyz/simple-shader-component/README.md

 [![GNU license v3.0](https://img.shields.io/badge/License-GNU-green.svg)](https://github.com/svey-xyz/simple-shader-canvas/LICENSE)

 ## Description
-This library provides a simple to use webgl shader component.
+This library provides a simple to use webgl shader component, with included framework wrappers and strong typing.
 Shaders are powerful tools and can be used to add a lot of visual interest to your web project.
-However, setting-up many web shader tools can be complicated, this library provides a simple core package to make rendering a shader in your DOM incredibly easy.
-With included framework wrappers and strong typing.
+However, setting-up many shader tools can be complicated and add a large bundle to your project, this library provides a simple core package to make rendering a shader in your DOM incredibly easy.